Our Show's History

 Two weeks later on January 18, 2015, Jim launched his first "local" show on a new LPFM station that went into operation in the Fall of 2014: "Huntley Community Radio" 101.5FM WHRU-LP in Huntley, IL.
 That program originally aired on Sunday afternoons from 2:05pm - 3:00pm Central Time.
 It is the only polka show on FM radio to air in stereo in the State of Illinois.
 By the Fall of 2016, an adverse change in station management forced Jim to leave that station.
 "Chainsaw's Polka Madhouse" on WHRU-LP ended on January 22, 2017 with management refusing to air the final show scheduled to air on the 29th.
 However, in December of 2017, the anti-polka management regime that pushed Jim out 2 years earlier had left the station.
 "Chainsaw's Polka Madhouse" returned to WHRU-LP on January 5, 2019 at a new time: Saturday mornings from 9:05am - 10:00am Central Time.
-In January of 2020, WHRU added an additional Friday night airing from 6:35pm - 7:30pm Central Time. (although this time slot is pre-empted in the fall due to Huntley HS varsity football coverage.
+In January of 2020, WHRU added an additional Friday night airing from 6:35pm - 7:30pm Central Time. (although this time slot has been pre-empted in the fall due to Huntley HS varsity football coverage.
 In 2020 though, their athletic program was suspended due to the COVID-19 global pandemic and the Friday show aired uninterrupted except for the occasional holiday station pre-emptions that occur 4 times a year.)

 After 29 years of performing polka music, Jim decided to retire from playing on August 7, 2016 with the final performance of Bill Gula's Chicago Image at Our Lady of the Snows Parish in Chicago, IL.
 He cites a nearly 20 year decline of available work in the polka field for his decision to give up performing polka music on stage.